 Back in 2017, a grey hat hacker remotely operated more than 150,000 printers to warn their users about the risks of leaving online printers exposed.

-Russian grey hat hacker Alexey patched over 100,000 MikroTik routers to prevent cryptocurrency miners from exploiting a vulnerability.
+Russian grey hat hacker Alexey patched more than 100,000 MikroTik routers to prevent cryptocurrency miners from exploiting a vulnerability.

 While these grey hat hackers had no malicious intentions, the invasion of privacy they committed was not well-received.

 Since grey hat hackers can do something illegal, many are afraid that they can turn to the dark side.
-While grey hat hackers who discover vulnerabilities report their findings to affected organizations, they are often ignored or even reported to the authorities.
+While those who discover vulnerabilities report their findings to affected organizations, they are often ignored or reported to the authorities.
 If the unappreciation continues, are they bound to become black hat hackers themselves?

 A survey of more than 900 security professionals worldwide revealed that black hat activities are pretty standard.
 Almost half of the respondents were aware that some of their colleagues are grey hat hackers or even black hats.
 A majority of them believe the reason for abandoning the grey hat hacker cause is the massive payout that black hat hackers get.
 Apart from that, many grey hat hackers do what they do because they enjoy the challenge.